Learning Rate Finder¶

 To reduce the amount of guesswork concerning choosing a good initial learning rate, a learning rate finder can be used.
 As described in this paper a learning rate finder does a small run where the learning rate is increased after each processed batch and the corresponding loss is logged.
 The result of this is a lr vs. loss plot that can be used as guidance for choosing a optimal initial lr.

 For the moment, this feature only works with models having a single optimizer.
-LR support for DDP is not implemented yet, it is comming soon.
+LR Finder support for DDP is not implemented yet, it is coming soon.

 Using Lightning’s built-in LR finder¶

-and used will be written to the console and logged together with all other
+will be written to the console and will be automatically set to your LightningModule,

-class LitModel(LightningModule): def __init__(self, learning_rate): self.learning_rate = learning_rate def configure_optimizers(self): return Adam(self.parameters(), lr=(self.lr or self.learning_rate)) # finds learning rate automatically # sets hparams.lr or hparams.learning_rate to that learning rate trainer = Trainer(auto_lr_find=True)
+class LitModel(LightningModule): def __init__(self, learning_rate): self.learning_rate = learning_rate def configure_optimizers(self): return Adam(self.parameters(), lr=(self.lr or self.learning_rate)) model = LitModel() # finds learning rate automatically # sets hparams.lr or hparams.learning_rate to that learning rate trainer = Trainer(auto_lr_find=True) trainer.tune(model)

 The figure produced by